G.I. Bill: Servicemember's Readjustment Act of 1944

 Another provision was known as the 52–20 clause for unemployment.
 Unemployed war veterans would receive $20 once a week for 52 weeks for up to one year while they were looking for work.
 Less than 20 percent of the money set aside for the 52–20 Club was distributed.
 Rather, most returning servicemen quickly found jobs or pursued higher education.

 The recipients did not pay any income tax on the GI benefits, since they were not considered earned income.

 The G.I.
 Bill received criticism for directing some funds to for-profit educational institutions.
 The G.I.
 Bill was racially discriminatory, as it was intended to accommodate Jim Crow laws.
 Due to the discrimination by local and state governments, as well as by private actors in housing and education, the G.I.
 Bill failed to benefit African Americans as it did with white Americans.
 Columbia University historian Ira Katznelson described the G.I.
 Bill as affirmative action for whites.
 The G.I.
 Bill has been criticized for increasing racial wealth disparities.

-The original G.I.
+Most of the provisions in the World WarII-era G.I.
 Bill ended in 1956.
-A variety of benefits have been available to military veterans since the original bill, and these benefits packages are commonly referred to as updates to the G.I.
-Bill.
+A variety of benefits have been available to military veterans since the original bill, though the term "G.I.
+Bill" typically is used to refer specifically to education benefits.